 But if you wish, you can place the beef in a resealable bag, add a mixture of oil and vinegar (try 2 tablespoons of each), and refrigerate it overnight.

-The combination of these ingredients creates a classic Chines-style sauce, which is easy to make and very flavorful.
+The combination of these ingredients creates a classic Chinese-style sauce, which is easy to make and very flavorful.

 You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them gently, covered, in the microwave on 50% power.
+Reheat them gently, covered, in the microwave at 50% power.

-- 4 tablespoons reduced-sodium soy sauce ((or use a gluten-free alternative and add salt as needed)
+- 4 tablespoons reduced-sodium soy sauce (or a gluten-free alternative)